 Recruitment:

-The Chapter Manager shall be responsible for recruitment for qualified applicants utilizing job vacancy announcements (Exhibit A) by posting on Chapter bulletin boards, local merchants, or local newspapers.
+The Chapter Manager shall be responsible for recruiting qualified applicants by utilizing the Job Vacancy Announcement Form (Exhibit A) by posting on Chapter bulletin boards, local merchants, or local newspapers.

 All advertisement of position(s) must include position title, minimum qualifications for the position, work location, salary or compensation range, and closing date.

 All advertisements must also contain the statements Navajo Preference Employer and Veteran’s Preference, for a period of two weeks.

 Employment Applications:

-Individuals applying for Chapter positions shall submit an official Chapter employment application form (Exhibit B), a copy of their social security card, and a letter of interest.
+Individuals applying for Chapter positions shall submit an official Chapter Employment Application Form (Exhibit B), a copy of their social security card, and a letter of interest.
 The Chapter government relies upon the accuracy of other data presented throughout the hiring process and employment.

+Applicants are required to sign the application which includes a statement that they are certifying the truth and accuracy of all information provided therein and consenting to the required background check.
+An unsigned application shall be deemed incomplete and shall be returned to the applicant.

+Applications may be hand delivered, mailed, faxed, or emailed and must be received by the Bááháálí Chapter by the close of business on or before the closing date specified on the job vacancy announcement.

 Any misrepresentations, falsifications, or material omissions in any of this information or data may result in the exclusion of the individual from further consideration for employment, or if the person has been hired, shall be sufficient just cause for termination of employment.

 Procedures for accepting employment applications:

-The Office Assistant Specialist, prior to the closing date, will receive all employment applications.
+The Administrative Assistant, prior to the closing date, will receive all employment applications.

 All employment applications will be time stamped to ensure that it was turned in by the closing date.